mfgoes/CollaboCanvas/README.md

 # CollaboCanvas
-CollaboCanvas is a free, open-source real-time collaboration app for infinite canvas.
-Built with industry-standard technologies, it's easy for developers to contribute and users to self-host.
-Brainstorm, plan and visualize ideas with ease.
+A free, open-source alternative to Miro, offering real-time collaboration on an infinite canvas.
+Designed for brainstorming, planning, and visualization, it provides a user-friendly platform built with widely-known technologies for easy customization and self-hosting.

 ## **Features**